 - Use the belt for only one person at a time.
-Do not use a single belt for two or more people-even children. - Avoid reclining the seatback any more than needed.
+Do not use a single belt for two or more people-even children. - To reduce the risk of sliding under the lap belt during a collision, avoid reclining the seatback any more than needed.
 The seat belts provide maximum protection in a frontal or rear collision when the driver and the front passenger are sitting up straight and well back in the seats.
-If you are reclined, the lap belt may slide past your hips and apply restraint forces directly to the abdomen or your neck may contact the shoulder belt.
-In the event of a frontal collision, the more the seat is reclined, the greater the risk of death or personal injury.
+If you are reclined, the lap belt may slide past your hips and apply restraint forces directly to the abdomen.
+In the event of a frontal collision, the more the seat is reclined, the greater the risk of personal injury.